zoxpx/pxdocs/content/reference/release-notes/portworx.md

 _User Impact:_ With 2.1.2, Portworx will avoid selecting the undesired network interfaces during configuration.

-**PWX-9053** - The pxctl sv node wipe command fails to wipe MDRAID devices.
+**PWX-9053** - The pxctl service node wipe command fails to wipe MDRAID devices.

 _User Impact:_ With 2.1.2, MDRAID devices are now correctly wiped with the node wipe command.